Electroweak form factors of large nuclei as BPS skyrmions

 In principle, we are still missing the expectation value of the axial-vector current operator.
 However, it turns out that, for the axially symmetric ansatz, $ \langle \hat{J}_{3,A}^0 \rangle = 0$.
 This result agrees with the fact that the axial-vector contribution vanishes for $0^+ \rightarrow 0^+$ transitions \cite{Giomataris:2005fx}.

 Thus, for the charge densities of our interest, we get

 and

-\prlsec{Computing the form factors} Form factors take into account the extended character of nuclei in scattering and other interaction processes.
-In the Breit frame, where only momentum $\mathbf{q}$ but no energy is transferred from the nucleus to its scattering partner (electron or neutrino), the form factor is the purely spatial Fourier transform of the relevant charge distribution ${\mathcal{Q}}_\rho \sim \langle \hat{J}^0_\rho \rangle$ \cite{Karliner:2015qoa}:
+\prlsec{Computing the form factors} FF take into account the extended character of nuclei in scattering and other interaction processes.
+In the Breit frame, where only momentum $\mathbf{q}$ but no energy is transferred from the nucleus to its scattering partner (electron or neutrino), the FF is the purely spatial Fourier transform of the relevant charge distribution ${\mathcal{Q}}_\rho \sim \langle \hat{J}^0_\rho \rangle$ \cite{Karliner:2015qoa}:

-where $\rho$ above denotes either the electromagnetic (EM) or weak neutral current (NC), respectively.
+where $\rho$ above denotes the electromagnetic current (EM) or weak neutral current (NC), respectively.
 In the last equation, we assume an approximate spherical symmetry of $\mathcal{Q}_\rho$.
-Furthermore, the form factor is normalized to $F(q=0)=1$ by convention, with the normalization factor being the associated total charge, $ Q_\rho=4\pi \int_0^\infty r^2\mathcal{Q}_\rho(r)dr $.
+Furthermore, the FF is normalized to $F(q=0)=1$ by convention, with the normalization factor being the associated total charge, $ Q_\rho=4\pi \int_0^\infty r^2\mathcal{Q}_\rho(r)dr $.